Red Maples (Southampton, New York): Snowden Family

 In 1929, Rosina Hoppin sold Red Maples to the oil producer James Hastings Snowden (1873–1930).
 In September of that year, Snowden and his wife gave a benefit lunch at the house for the Women's Maternity Centre, at which the guest of honor was former New York Governor Alfred E. Smith.
 Snowden died in 1930 leaving a $2 million estate, and in 1931 a destitute former Broadway actor named George T. Meech took Snowden's socialite widow to court, claiming she was his daughter while demanding that she support him.
 The claim was settled out of court when the daughter agreed to pay her father a $25 down payment and $20 a week.

 Smith Family

 In March 1932, John Thomas Smith (1879–1947), vice-president and general counsel of General Motors, bought the property.
 During Smith's tenure at the house, it was known as "Certosa."
-Smith, a Yale Law School graduate who was fluent in Greek and Latin, dabbled in real estate.
+Smith, a graduate of Yale Law School who was fluent in Greek and Latin, dabbled in real estate.
 In 1936, he bought and demolished the Tiffany mansion on the northwest corner of 72nd Street and Madison Avenue in Manhattan (completed in 1885 by the architect Stanford White), and replaced it with an apartment building designed by the architects Mott B. Schmidt and Rosario Candela.
 Smith died in 1947, after which his heirs demolished the Red Maples house and began to sub-divide the property.